AlexIoannides/alexioannides/content/data-engineering/pyspark_etl.md

 ## Managing Project Dependencies using Pipenv

-We use [pipenv](https://docs.pipenv.org) for managing project dependencies and Python environments (i.e. virtual environments).
+We use [Pipenv](https://docs.pipenv.org) for managing project dependencies and Python environments (i.e. virtual environments).
 All direct packages dependencies (e.g. NumPy may be used in a User Defined Function), as well as all the packages used during development (e.g. PySpark, flake8 for code linting, IPython for interactive console sessions, etc.), are described in the `Pipfile`.
-Their **precise** downstream dependencies are described in `Pipfile.lock`.
+Their **precise** downstream dependencies are described and frozen in `Pipfile.lock` (generated automatically by Pipenv, given a Pipfile).

 ### Installing Pipenv